Sacré-Cœur College: Second year

 Prosper Lebastard replaced Aimé Morin as the college's superior in the summer of 1899.
 The start of the academic year, initially set for September 14, had to be delayed until September 21 to replace the items taken by Father Allard.
 The town's residents generously donated various objects to help.
-Father Lebastard also had to balance the college’s budget without the parish revenues, which Father Allard kept.
+Father Lebastard also had to balance the college's budget without the parish revenues, which Father Allard kept.
 The administration anticipated a deficit by year-end, with $5,473 in debt and $2,200 in income.
 Lacking legal status, the institution was even unable to borrow money.
 Despite this, the college ended the year with a budget surplus.

 The college's name was chosen by Ange Le Doré in the fall.
 That same autumn, nuns from the Congregation of the Sacred Hearts of Jesus and Mary arrived from Paramé, France, replacing two Shippagan workers who had been responsible for cooking, laundry, and general maintenance.
 The construction of the Great Hall was completed in October.
 However, the college was already too small for its needs.

-Father Lebastard had been sent to Caraquet following the fire at Sainte-Anne Collegeand also because of a conflict with Father Gustave Blanche.
+Father Lebastard had been sent to Caraquet following the fire at Sainte-Anne College and also because of a conflict with Father Gustave Blanche.
 He was critical of his subordinates even before arriving in Caraquet.
 He was also very strict with students who returned late after the holiday break, as they were not accustomed to the discipline of the poorly organized schools of the time.
 However, relations between Father Lebastard and Father Allard improved in 1900.

 On March 19, 1900, the Legislative Assembly of New Brunswick, at the initiative of Joseph Poirier, granted the college the right to confer university degrees.
 That same year, the appointment of Anglophone Thomas Barry as the coadjutor bishop of Chatham angered many Acadians, who had been fighting for a decade for a Francophone bishop.
 Father Lebastard was among many priests who did not attend the consecration ceremony, even contributing to the controversy in the pages of L'Évangéline.